rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-30-9a7b0f97da278851-suspension-of-trading-in-bonds-of-state-bank-of-india.md

 stocks:
 - SBIN
 tags:
-- trading-suspension
+- at1-bonds
-- bonds
+- bond
 - debt-securities
+- interest-payment
 - redemption
-- interest-payment
-- at1-bonds
 - state-bank-of-india
+- suspension
 title: Suspension of Trading in Bonds of State Bank of India
 ---